tegu1365/AO3-Tracker/README.md

 ## ⚙️ Setup

 1. Clone this repo
-2. Open the back-end project in IDE (Intellij Idea)
+2. Open the back-end project in IDE (Intellij Idea) -it may need changes on passwords for PostgresSQL and the database name
 3. Press the 'run button'
 4. Open the front-end project in IDE:
 ### if with VS Code: